ThommCroft/StockMarketScreener/docs/03-DATA-FLOW-SCREENING-LOGIC.md

 - Company with only 3 years of data: REJECTED
 - Company with 8-month-old financials but no recent stock price: REJECTED
 - Company with missing data in Q4 balance sheet: REJECTED
+- Company with strong financials but market cap $150M: REJECTED
 - Company with 9 years of clean data and current price: ACCEPTED ✓

 ---